 (1) The commission shall consist of five members who shall be in sympathy with the application of merit principles to public employment.
-No member of the commission shall be a member of any local, state or national committee of a political party or an officer or member of a committee in any partisan political club or organization.
+No member of the commission shall be a member of any local, state, or national committee of a political party or an officer or member of a committee in any partisan political club or organization.

 (3) The initial term of office of (a) the two elected officers shall be three years from May 21, 1971; (b) the initial term of office of the county employees shall be two years from May 21, 1971; and (c) the initial term of the public member shall be three years from May 21, 1971.

 At the expiration of the initial term of office, a successor member shall be elected or appointed as provided in sections 23-2501 to 23-2516 for a term of three years.
 Membership on the commission of any member shall terminate upon the resignation of any member or at such time as the member no longer complies with the qualifications for election or appointment to the commission.
-In the event a member's term terminates prior to the expiration of the term for which he was elected or appointed, the commission shall appoint a successor complying with the same qualifications for the unexpired term.
+In the event a member's term terminates prior to the expiration of the term for which the member was elected or appointed, the commission shall appoint a successor complying with the same qualifications for the unexpired term.